 - In a bowl sift salt, baking powder, baking soda, and flour.
 Keep aside.

 - Beat the egg, sugar, and vanilla until the sugar dissolves.

-- Add the yogurt and water to the previous mixture and beat for two minutes.
+- Beat the yogurt and add it with water to the previous mixture and beat for two minutes.

 - Add the butter and beat until combined.

 - Add the previously sifted flour to the wet ingredients and mix gently, you might see some lumps but don’t let this encourage you to overmix the batter.